Hadi-kk/base-react-router-v7-project/TASK.md

 Implement the client methods using `graphql-request`.

 ### 3. Search Hook
-Create a `useSearch()` hook for managing search state and calling the client.
+Create a `useSearch()` hook for managing search state and calling the client usng tanstack.

 ### 4. Search Page
 Client-side search page with a form.
-Display character cards linking to detail pages.
+Display character cards linking to detail pages using .

 ### 5. Character Detail Page
-Server-side rendered route that displays character information with dynamic meta tags.
+Server-side rendered route that displays character information with dynamic meta tags using tanstack

 ## Testing